 Light from the Gentiles: Hellenistic Philosophy and Early Christianity by Carl R. Holladay,John T. Fitzgerald,James W. Thompson,Gregory E. Sterling Book Resume:

 In these fifty-three essays spanning over fifty years Abraham J. Malherbe illustrates how a critically informed appreciation of Graeco-Roman literary traditions such as Hellenistic moral philosophy and Middle Platonism can enrich our understanding of Paul, Athenagoras, and other early Christian writings.

-Revelation by N.A Book Resume:
+The Gospel According to John by N.A Book Resume:

 New Documents Illustrating Early Christianity, 2 by Stephen Llewelyn Book Resume:

 This series seeks to keep New Testament and early church researchers, teachers, and students abreast of emerging documentary evidence by reproducing and reviewing recently published Greek inscriptions and papyri that illumine the context in which the Christian church developed.
 Produced by the Ancient History Documentary Research Centre at Macquarie University, the New Docs volumes broaden the context of biblical studies and other related fields and provide a better understanding of the historical and social milieus of early Christianity.